materight/RepNet-pytorch/README.md

 python run.py --video_path [video_path]
 ```

-Examples of generated videos showing the repetition count and the periodicity score:
+Example of generated videos showing the repetition count and the periodicity score: